istat-methodology/coding-lab/just-a-normal-distributed-group/Readme.md

 # Just a normal distributed group
 This is the repo of the just-a-normal-distributed-group Team

+Team members:
+ * Resulbegoviq Hakile
+ * Tijanic Jelena
+ * Viti Elena

+Istat Tutor:
+*Erika Cerasti*

-Please add any info on your project in this file
+**Please add any info on your project in this file...**